BC-103 • What guitar accessories do you need?

 Don't make the mistake of not having spare strings.
 Order some next time you buy some other stuff, and have at least two spare sets at home.
 There are vids on String Changing if you need to learn to change them.

 What gauge strings I hear you ask?
 Most beginners play 009 gauge for electric and 010 gauge for acoustics.
 The thicker the strings the more they hurt your fingers, but they sound better.
 Although "treated" Extra Life strings are a little more expensive, they don't rust and are better for people who don't change their strings very often; they keep sounding better for longer and are less likely to break!

 You can use whatever strings you like.
-I like DR strings, but have played many brands over the years and there is not a whole lot in it.
+I like D'Addario Strings, but have played many brands over the years and there is not a whole lot in it.
 Many of my students like Elixir strings which last a long time.